Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 Like all code, graphs can become complex over time as more and more features are piled on.
 Graphs also tend to be reused many times for different data sets so they usually succumb to many flags--with props like "shouldShowAverage" which adds a line to a bar graph.

 You've heard it a million times "don't reinvent the wheel".
-There are great open source libraries for graphs but eventually you might out-grow them.
-Writing great tests gives you the flexibility to swap out libraries or write your own with lower level libraries like [D3](https://d3js.org/) in the future.
+There are great open-source libraries for graphs but eventually, you might out-grow them.
+Writing great tests gives you the flexibility to swap out libraries or write your own with lower-level libraries like [D3](https://d3js.org/) in the future.

 ## Writing tests for a bar graph

 Let's take my own advice and start with a charting library.
 We are going to be using [recharts](https://github.com/recharts/recharts) to create a simple bar chart.
-For the future ability to swap out libraries we are also going to wrap the chart in our own custom component.
+For the future ability to swap out libraries, we are also going to wrap the chart in our own custom component.

 GITHUB-EMBED https://github.com/Samic8/robust-ui-examples/blob/576e75028d462f01416f80f8bb0fc7699d57ea25/src/components/BarGraph/index.js javascript GITHUB-EMBED